David Stirling: Honours

-Stirling was awarded the Distinguished Service Order in recognition of gallant and distinguished service in the Middle East on 24 February 1942, appointed an Officer of the Order of the British Empire in recognition of gallant and distinguished service in the field on 14 November 1946 and appointed a Knight Bachelor in the 1990 New Year Honours for services to the military.
+Stirling was appointed a Companion of the Distinguished Service Order in recognition of gallant and distinguished service in the Middle East on 24 February 1942, appointed an Officer of the Order of the British Empire in recognition of gallant and distinguished service in the field on 14 November 1946 and appointed a Knight Bachelor in the 1990 New Year Honours for services to the military.

 In 1984 the new base of the SAS was renamed Stirling Lines (from Bradbury Lines) in his honour.

 In 2002 the SAS memorial, a statue of Stirling standing on a rock, was unveiled on the Hill of Row near his family's estate at Park of Keir.
 Two bronze plaques were stolen from the statue sometime around the end of May 2014.
 The current Laird of the Keir estate is his nephew Archie Stirling, a millionaire businessman and former Scots Guards officer.

 In popular culture

 Stirling was depicted by Connor Swindells in the 2022 television historical drama SAS: Rogue Heroes.